 One of my most popular blog series over the past year has been The Honest Expat.
 Every time I publish another expat interview my stats skyrocket as South Africans dig a bit deeper into what it is really like to emigrate across the world.
 And it’s no surprise.
 Emigrating is a hot topic at the moment!

-With South Africa’s political and socio-economic future mired in uncertainty, thanks to the raucous land debate and a seemingly never-ending slew of corruption scandals, it feels like even more South Africans are weighing up their options and seriously considering emigrating.
+With South Africa’s political and socio-economic future mired in uncertainty, thanks to the raucous land debate and a seemingly never-ending slew of corruption scandals, it feels like even more South Africans are weighing up their options and seriously considering emigrating to the UK.

 According to Ryan Rennison, managing director of UK visa solutions experts, Move Up, 2018 will go down as a record-breaking year for South Africans leaving the country.